semluc/Rnotes/_docs/Difference more groups.md

 # Data screening

-We are interested in the difference between problems and experience groups
+We are interested in the difference between problems and experience groups.

-Descriptive statistics of variables by Group
+Descriptive statistics of variables by Group:

 ``` r
 describeBy(dat$iip_tot, dat$exp_content_r)